The Technical Layer Your Dashboards Are Missing

 In Performance Optimization

-• Identify which pages and components cause the most user-perceived slowness — not based on synthetic Lighthouse scores, but based on real sessions where users waited, refreshed, or abandoned.
-Prioritize performance work based on actual user pain rather than theoretical benchmarks.
+• Identify slow pages and components using real user sessions where users waited, refreshed, or dropped off.
+Prioritize performance fixes based on actual user pain, not theoretical benchmarks.

 Technical Privacy Controls